lucasagra/NLW1.0/README.md

 Running with [Expo](https://expo.io/)

-- First download Expo app on your cellphone (iOS or Android)
+- First download Expo app to your mobile (iOS or Android)

 ```bash
 # Install expo on your machine